Please contact the school if you have a complaint.

 Please Note: Our staff have the right to work in an environment free from harassment, intimidation and victimisation.
 Whilst parents may feel angry or impassioned about the issues within their complaint, they are asked to raise issues constructively and work with the school to resolve issues amicably where possible.

-For your information, in the academic year 2015-16, the school received 1 formal complaint.
+in the academic year 2015-16, the school received 1 formal complaint.